NCache allows you to remove an existing cache. You can remove a cache without stopping any of the existing caches on this server.

 Please refer to the Remove Client from Cache section for more detail.

 Step 5: Verify Successful Cache Removal on All Nodes

-In order to verify the successful removal of the cache, use Windows PowerShell to run the Get-Caches command to get the list of the registered caches on the server.
+In order to verify the successful removal of the cache, use PowerShell to run the Get-Caches command to get the list of the registered caches on the server.
 Successful removal of the cache will be verified if the cache list displayed does not contain the cache name.